Melbourne Cricket Ground: Origins

 Despite being called the Melbourne Cricket Ground, the stadium has been and continues to be used much more often for Australian rules football.
 Spectator numbers for football are larger than for any other sport in Australia, and it makes more money for the MCG than any of the other sports played there.

 Although the Melbourne Cricket Club members were instrumental in founding Australian Rules Football, there were understandable concerns in the early days about the damage that might be done to the playing surface if football was allowed to be played at the MCG.
 Therefore, football games were often played in the parklands next to the cricket ground, and this was the case for the first documented football match to be played at the ground.
 The match which today is considered to be the first Australian rules football, played between Melbourne Grammar and Scotch College over three Saturdays beginning 7 August 1858 was played in this area.

 It wasn't until 1869 that football was played on the MCG proper, a trial game involving a police team.
 It was not for another ten years, in 1879, after the formation of the Victorian Football Association, that the first official match was played on the MCG and the cricket ground itself became a regular venue for football.
 Two night matches were played on the ground during the year under the newly invented electric light.

 In the early years, the MCG was the home ground of Melbourne Football Club, Australia's oldest club, established in 1858 by the founder of the game itself, Thomas Wills.
 Melbourne won five premierships during the 1870s using the MCG as its home ground.

 The first of nearly 3000 Victorian Football League/Australian Football League games to be played at the MCG was on 15 May 1897, with beating 64 to 19.

 Melbourne used the venue as its training base until 1984, before being required to move to preserve the venue's surface when North Melbourne began playing there.

 Finals and grand finals

-The VFL/AFL grand final has been played at the MCG every season since 1902, except for between 1942 and 1945, when the ground was used by the military during World War II; in 1991 as the construction of the Great Southern Stand had temporarily reduced the ground's capacity below that of Waverley Park; and both 2020 and 2021, when restrictions in Victoria due to the COVID-19 pandemic prompted the games to be moved to the Gabba in Queensland and Perth Stadium in Western Australia respectively.
-All three grand final replays have been played at the MCG.
+The VFL/AFL grand final has been played at the MCG almost every season since 1902.
+Exceptions occurred in 1942-1945, when the ground was used by the military during World War II; in 1991 as the construction of the Great Southern Stand had temporarily reduced the ground's capacity below that of Waverley Park; and in 2020-2021, when Victorian COVID-19 restrictions required the games to be moved to the Gabba in Queensland and Perth Stadium in Western Australia respectively.
+All three grand final replays were played at the MCG.